finos/perspective/docs/md/js.md

   library.

-Also available are these legacy modules; though no longer under development, they are compatible with perspective versions < 1.0.0:
+Also available are these legacy modules; though no longer under development, they are compatible with Perspective versions < 1.0.0:

 - `@finos/perspective-viewer-hypergrid`
   A `<perspective-viewer>` plugin for